Counterattack drill – Chasing from behind

 Setup

-Ideally, you want to practise this drill with a minimum of 4 players, two defenders and two strikers.
-However, if you have a good number of players, avoid having them waiting in a queue.
-So, if you have space, set up multiple fields as in the picture above.
+Ideally, you want to practise this drill with a minimum of four players: two defenders and two strikers.
+However, if you have a good number of players, avoid having them wait in a queue.
+So, if you have space, set up multiple fields, as in the picture above.

-The role of the players doesn’t need to match their actual position in a match.
+The players’ roles don’t need to match their actual positions in a match.
 The idea is to allow everyone to practice attacking and defending counterattacks.
 So, rotate the players after they complete one round.

 Instructions